Chemotherapy for Anal Cancer

 Chemotherapy (chemo) is treatment with anti-cancer drugs that can be swallowed in pill form or injected into a vein.
 The drugs travel through the bloodstream to reach most parts of the body.

-Most people with anal cancer will need chemo, but chemo may be recommended in different situations:
+Most people with anal cancer will need chemo, but it might be used at different times:

-• Before surgery (neoadjuvant chemotherapy): Neoadjuvant chemo combined with radiation therapy (known as chemoradiation) is often the first treatment for most anal cancers.
-This can often cure the cancer without the need for surgery.
+• Before surgery (neoadjuvant chemotherapy): Chemo combined with radiation therapy (known as chemoradiation) is often the first treatment for most anal cancers.
+This can often successfully treat the cancer without the need for surgery.

-• For metastatic anal cancer: If anal cancer has spread to distant parts of the body, such as the liver or lungs, chemo can help keep the cancer under control or relieve symptoms it's causing.
+• For anal cancer that has spread (metastasized) : If anal cancer has spread to distant parts of the body, such as the liver or lungs, chemo with or without immunotherapy can help keep the cancer under control or relieve symptoms it's causing.

 Chemotherapy drugs used to treat anal cancer

-In most cases, 2 or more drugs are used at the same time to shrink the cancer.
+In most cases, two or more drugs are used at the same time to shrink the cancer.

 • The main drug combination used to treat anal cancer is 5-fluorouracil (5-FU) and mitomycin.